FLOPS: Forward Learning with OPtimal Sampling: Related Work

 \section{Related Work}

-\textbf{Backpropagation-free learning.} Without BP, people have designed algorithms drawing inspiration from biological social behavior and evolution theory~\cite{nes}.
-Swarm intelligent algorithms, for example, particle swarm optimization~\citep{pso}, optimize a black-box problem by iteratively tracking the best candidate in the population.
-Evolutionary algorithms, for example, natural evolutionary strategies, inject random noise into the model and optimize along the optimal direction along the noise~\citep{salimans2017evolution}.
-Both swarm intelligence algorithms and evolution algorithms lack sufficient theoretical analysis and the performance would drop as the parameters increase.
+\textbf{Backpropagation-free learning.} People have explored various algorithms without backpropagating the error~\citep{nes, frenkel2021learning, journe2022hebbian, kao2024counter}. \cite{frenkel2021learning} eliminates the feedback pathway by leveraging fixed random projections of target labels to hidden layers. \cite{kao2024counter} employs a dual-network structure to propagate input and target signals in anti-parallel directions.
 Forward gradient~\citep{grad_wobp, directional_grad}, applying the chain rule from a different direction than BP, utilizes forward-mode automatic differentiation (AD) to train the ML model.
 Forward-mode AD needs specific AD software and full access to the model structure.
-Therefore, training the deep model under black-box scenarios is not feasible by the forward gradient~\citep{fg_local}.
+Therefore, training the deep model under black-box scenarios is not feasible by the forward gradient~\citep{scaling_local}.

-\textbf{Perturbation-based forward learning.} Besides the heuristic algorithms, researchers have devised surrogate methods to approximate the first-order gradients, such as SPSA.
+\textbf{Perturbation-based forward learning.} Built on the theory of stochastic optimization, researchers have devised surrogate methods to approximate the first-order gradients, such as SPSA~\citep{SPSA}.
 The SPSA injects noise with opposite signs into the model parameters to form a finite-difference style estimator.
 Recently, Mezo~\citep{mezo} applied SPSA to fine-tune the language model.
 DeepZero~\citep{deepzero} integrates SPSA with sparsity and trains the network from scratch with many queries.
-However, their methods still have some limitations and their query budgets are equally allocated, neglecting the data difference. \citet{oneforward} extends the likelihood ratio estimator to train a wide range of neural networks, i.e. CNN~\citep{resnet}, RNN~\citep{gru}, GNN~\citep{gnn}, SNN~\citep{snn}, whereas they don't verify their method on modern architecture, i.e., Transformers~\citep{transformer}.
-There is still a huge research gap for improving the scalability of forward learning.
+However, their methods still have some limitations and their query budgets are equally allocated, neglecting the data difference. \citet{oneforward} extends the likelihood ratio (LR) estimator to train a wide range of neural networks, whereas LR has not been verified on modern-scale architectures, such as Transformers~\citep{transformer}, leaving a significant gap for further research to improve the scalability of forward learning.

 \textbf{Machine learning for black box scenarios.} The applications to real-world black-box scenarios call for scalable BP-free algorithms.
 When deploying ML algorithms on specific hardware systems, computation resources are limited and BP becomes infeasible.
 In the fields of physics and chemistry, ML models have to interact with environments that include non-differentiable operations~\citep{bp_free_physical, onchip}.
 Moreover, extremely large models are often only accessible through third-party API~\citep{bbt}.
 Evolutionary algorithms and reinforcement learning have been applied to tune the prompt for the black-box language model~\citep{bbl}.